N5ZY Co-Pilot: VHF Contest Automation for Rovers

 Options for mobile data:

-- Phone hotspot – Simplest, uses your existing cell plan
+- Phone hotspot – Simplest, uses your existing cellular data plan

 - Dedicated hotspot (Verizon Jetpack, T-Mobile, etc.) – Separate data plan